There are several ways of finding content that has been inserted into this database:

 - For example: If you are looking for civic organizations that deal with Internet issues on a global level and are involved in the Internet Governance Forum, you would go to the 'Categories' page 'Organizational Actors' and then filter for 'civic organization', 'global' and 'IGF'.

-- If you would like to search across all categories for any profile that deals with a particular theme, level, or policy process, or containing a particular keyword, you can do that through the New Search function which is accessible in the 'Search' box on the right side.
+- If you would like to search across all categories for any profile that deals with a particular theme, level, or policy process, or containing a particular keyword, you can do that through the Search box on the right side or through the link 'Advanced Search'.
 There you can either enter a keyword and receive a list of all entries which contain that keyword, or you can use the filters in the right column to receive a list of all entries which relate to a particular filter.

 - For example: If you are looking for all profiles (Organizational Actors, Policy Documents, etc) that have been entered into the database and that deal with Internet governance, you can type in the key word 'Internet' or you can click on the filter 'Themes', then on 'Platforms', and tick the box 'Internet'.